Human Trafficking Survivor Settles Lawsuit Against Motel Where She Was Held Captive

 Some of the named defendants include major chains such as Hilton, Marriott and Red Roof Inn.

-"You can't just let anything happen on your property, turn a blind eye and say, too bad, so sad, I didn't do it, so I'm not responsible," says Paul Pennock with the firm Weitz & Luxenberg.
+"You can't just let anything happen on your property, turn a blind eye and say, 'Too bad, so sad, I didn't do it, so I'm not responsible,' " says Paul Pennock with the firm Weitz & Luxenberg.

 Pennock has filed an estimated two dozen cases against hotels on behalf of victims in an effort to stop what he considers an epidemic of forced prostitution.

-For its part, the hotel industry says it's actively working to stop forced prostitution in its rooms, and takes the issue seriously.
+For its part, the hotel industry says it's actively working to stop forced prostitution in its rooms and takes the issue seriously.

 "Every major U.S. hotel brand along with thousands of independent hotels have already begun training their employees," writes Chip Rogers, president and CEO of the American Hotel & Lodging Association, in a statement.
 "Hotels across the country are dedicated to helping victims and survivors, and training gives them the tools to recognize and report instances of trafficking."